k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/02_create_and_deploy_a_web_service.md

 ### ![](/academy/Training_Level_1/03_fabric_basic_LU/images/example.png) Example

-**Creatinng a Web Service**
+**Creating a Web Service**

-Let's create our first simple Web Service which will retrieve basic infomration on a specific instance of a customer:
+Let's create our first simple Web Service which will retrieve basic information on a specific instance of a customer:

 1. Go to **Project Tree**, right click **Web Services** > **New Web Service** to display the **Function Editor** window.
 2. Select **Newest CustomerLU** as the Database and **CUSTOMER** as the table to generate the code from.
 Note that you'll need to select the required columns.
 Please select CUSTOMER_ID, SSN, FIRST_NAME and LAST_NAME.